 Four Stages of the portrait process of the pencil drawing of Maya the labrador Retriever

 This is a small portrait, which was great fun to make.
 The tones in the horse had me buying every brown to beige pastel pencil I could find, at the time.
 The title is “Proud Owner” whose name is Butch.
-It caught the weight of the horse and the beauty of the Belgian Breed.
+In this drawing the weight of the horse and the beauty of the Belgian Breed comes across.
 I like to include the crowd scenes sometimes in my work to add the excitement of the event!

 Horses are fascinating subjects to draw.
 While I work from a photograph, my aim is to go beyond the flat image and share the depth of the space and time of the portrait.

 Thankfully Draft Horse breeders are still active in perfecting the “great horse” for size, temperament, and work.
 Otherwise these magnificent giants would be gone.

 The 2017 Minnesota State Fair Draft Horse competition for six horse draft and single horse cart draft was a sight to behold.
 Later on I will share some highlights.

 Dog portraits are fun to do.
 This one was started with acrylic paint to rough in the painting.
 This photo of the second stage is where I start to lay in the oil paint color.
 I am using oil paint for the finished portrait.

 Working with a small format canvas has its challenges.
 One small stroke can change the expression.
 Sascha has a very serious look.
 She is a very sweet family dog, who likes nothing better than carrying a stick in her mouth and shaking it back and forth while walking with you on her country road.
 This painting, from a photo her Mom took of her, reflects her serious side and her dignified bearing as her family’s protector.